MrDoops/filix/README.md

 Files can be tagged in Filix either to start when Requesting an Upload, or afterward.
-Events are emitted to the configured event_messaging adapter, so when a file is successfully uploaded or tagged your custom event handler can do things like associate that file to other records in your database.
+Events are emitted to the configured event_messaging adapter, so when a file is successfully uploaded or tagged your custom event handler can do things like associate that file to other records in your database based on tags.
 Additionally since you can send Filix upload progression messages, your client-side upload code can ensure live server-side monitoring of an upload even when using a pre-signed url method.